aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-task-classification/README.md

 # Amazon-Bedrock-CSV-Task-Classification-POC

-This smaple code demonstrating the use of Amazon Bedrock and Generation AI to implement a task classification bot.
+This sample code demonstrates how to use Amazon Bedrock and Generative AI to implement a task classification bot.
 The application is constructed with a simple streamlit frontend where users can input a task and get the correct classification which then trigger appropriate downstream workflows to process the task inputted.

 ![Alt text](public/demo.gif)